Homework Gap Project

 K-12 students who are assigned homework requiring access to the internet but don’t have home internet access fall into what’s called the “homework gap.”

-The State Library of North Carolina and the Broadband Infrastructure Office of the North Carolina Department of Information Technology have partnered with North Carolina libraries to develop and implement a holistic model to equip North Carolina’s public libraries to address the K-12 homework gap in their communities.
+The State Library of North Carolina and the Broadband Infrastructure Office of the North Carolina Department of Information Technology partnered with North Carolina libraries to develop and implement a holistic model to equip North Carolina’s public libraries to address the K-12 homework gap in their communities.
 This model addresses the primary challenges contributing to the homework gap:

 - affordable broadband access with a mobile hotspot borrowed from the library

 - access to a digital device at home through school 1:1 programs